tocco/tocco-docs/framework/architecture/hibernate/abstract-pojo-entity.rst

 Resolving relations
 -------------------

-An associations in hibernate is simply an instance of the referenced type (or a collection if it's a to-many relation).
+An association in hibernate is simply an instance of the referenced type (or a collection if it's a to-many relation).
 In the old API it was required to 'resolve' a relation ( ``Entity#resolve()`` ) to a :java:ref:`RelationQuery<ch.tocco.nice2.persist.query.RelationQuery>`.
 This relation query can then be executed to get an instance of :java:ref:`Relation<ch.tocco.nice2.persist.entity.Relation>`.